Musawenkosi-Moyo/Scholaria/README.md

 # Scholaria: AI Research Assistant

-Scholaria is a high-performance, AI-driven research automation tool built with **Java 25** and **Spring Boot 4.0.6**.
-It leverages the cutting-edge capabilities of **Google Gemini 3 Flash Preview** to provide researchers with a suite of tools for content analysis, synthesis, and transformation.
+Scholaria is an AI-driven research automation tool built with **Java 25** and it leverages **Google Gemini 3 Flash** to provide researchers with a suite of tools for content analysis, synthesis and transformation.

 ---